xpack/web-jekyll/pages/dev-tools/riscv-none-embed-gcc/install.md

 {% capture macos %}
 ### Download

-The macOS version of **xPack GNU RISC-V Embedded GCC** is packed as a TGZ archive.
+The macOS version of **xPack GNU RISC-V Embedded GCC** is packed as a .tar.gz archive.
 Download the latest version named like:

 - `xpack-riscv-none-embed-gcc-8.2.1-3.1-darwin-x64.tgz`